SajjaDNakhwa/DevCom-Assignment-1/README.md

 - JavaScript
 - Bootstrap
 ## Philosophy of the Website
-I've tried to keep the website as simple and minimalistic as possible while also keeping it engaging, which I think quite suits myself.
+I've tried to keep the website as simple and minimalistic as possible while also keeping it engaging, which I think quite resembles my character.
 I thought the main page should reflect the developer of the website.
 This made me design the main page using a simple desert-based theme.
 I chose this specific theme as I believe it portrays serenity, sublime-character, and humility.
 The font is simple and easy to read, which matches the theme.
 The rest of the pages match the theme of the hobby itself, which I believe blends in well with the project objectives.
 ## Things that did not work
 These are some of the things that did not work:-
 - Wanted to add a sliding image in the main page, which appears as the user scrolls.